gobelinor/smuggler2002/README.md

 —> detects TE.TE but no exploit implemented

 ### TODO

+Add a flag to decide if we want the attack in the attack requests to be send in the same connection or separate ones.

+Add a flag to spam test requests during 30s

+Add a flag to test with all methods

+Add HTTP2 support

 Add TE0

 Add an interesting endpoint scraper for CL0

-Add the ability to add a header like proxyconnection: gouguagaga
+Add the ability to add a header like `proxyconnection: gouguagaga`

 Add new versions of advanced vulnerabilities presented by portswigger in august 2025